What Gives People a Reason to Come Back?

 Observation

 In late October 2025, The Farmlink Project announced a goal to deliver 10 million pounds of food by Thanksgiving.
+What stood out was not just the size of the goal, but how the organization communicated its progress along the way.

 Why It Matters

+Most nonprofit campaigns tend to follow one of two patterns.
 Some rely on repetition.
 A campaign launches with a clear message and goal, followed by multiple reminders that reinforce the same framing.
 The language stays consistent, the visuals may shift slightly, but the core message does not evolve.

 Others introduce variation, but without connection.
 A campaign might include an impact story, a statistic, a volunteer highlight, and a reminder to give.
 Each piece is meaningful on its own, but they are not structured to build on one another.
 The content rotates, but it does not progress.